RomainTHD-UniStuff/TDA602_Language_Based_Security/Project-NodeJS-NPM/README.md

 system, as opposed to languages like Java or Python for example where "true" parallelism is achievable.

+Additionnally, NodeJS and JavaScript don't really have any permission system, which means that any script has the same access as the main script.

+Finally, NodeJS relies on a global mutable state modifiable from every script, with the use of global variables like `process`, `window`, `global`, etc.

 # Problems with NPM

 The way NPM works is that every dependency it needs is downloaded per